Living in Ealing

 Crime rate analysis

-Ealing has a moderate crime rate of 74.9 offences per 1,000 residents per year.
-This is above the national average of 55 per 1,000.
-This level is typical for well-populated urban areas and should be considered in the context of the area's size and character.
+Ealing has a high crime rate of 624.5 offences per 1,000 residents per year.
+This is above the national average of 62 per 1,000.
+The higher figure is common in busy urban centres with significant footfall from visitors and commuters — reported crime counts include offences committed by non-residents.

 Understanding crime statistics: Raw crime numbers can be misleading without context.
 Areas with high footfall (shopping centres, transport hubs, nightlife) naturally record more incidents.
 The crimes-per-1,000-residents metric normalises for population size but does not account for visitors.
 When assessing safety, consider the types of crime most relevant to you — residential burglary and vehicle crime are more directly relevant to homeowners than shoplifting or public order offences.